 To find out what is permitted under the stage 4 restrictions for your business or industry, visit the Department of Health and Human Services website.

 The information about permitted workplaces under the Health Care and Social Assistance sector describes that All community services and the necessary support services that enable their functioning are permitted, including Disability services.

 Permitted Worker Scheme

 If your workplace is part of a permitted activity and you require your staff to visit a work site, you must issue them with a worker permit.
-To find out how to issue a permit visit:
+To find out how to issue a permit visit the Coronavirus Victoria website.